hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 4091

-But the one who came with the truth and believed in it – it is they who are the righteous.
+But the one who came with the truth [i.e. the prophet] and [those who] believed in it – it is they who are the righteous.

 # 4092